 - an increase in body fat to name a few

-A study published in 2015 on the benefits of Shilajit for men showed promising results.
+A study published in 2015 on Shilajit benefits for men showed promising results.
 Taking 100 mg of Shilajit twice daily over a period of 90 days increased total testosterone levels by a significant amount in study participants.

-There are some aligned reproductive health benefits of Shilajit for females too.
-Although, as we are looking specifically at testosterone at this point, when combined with estrogen this is understood help improve libido, and the repair of reproductive tissue.
+There are some aligned Shilajit benefits in reproductive health for females too.
+Although, as we are looking specifically at testosterone at this point when combined with estrogen this is understood to help improve libido and the repair of reproductive tissue.
 [17, 18]

 5 – Antiviral

-Research into the broad, yet specific antiviral characteristics of Shilajit have found that tests completed in vitro revealed ‘dose dependent’ activity that suggests it has an ability to inhibit Human Respiratory Syncytial Virus (RSV), Human Cytomegalovirus (HCMV), and Herpes Simplex Type 1 and Type 2 (HSV-1, HSV-2).
+Research into the broad, yet specific antiviral characteristics of Shilajit has found that tests completed in vitro revealed ‘dose dependent’ activity that suggests it has the ability to inhibit Human Respiratory Syncytial Virus (RSV), Human Cytomegalovirus (HCMV), and Herpes Simplex Type 1 and Type 2 (HSV-1, HSV-2).
 [19, 20]

 As the results are from in vitro tests there are numerous commentaries that suggest that there is a greater need for in vivo tests in this area.